internetimagery/internetimagery.github.io/news/_posts/2014-08-01-challenges-section.md

+---
-page_title: Challenges Section
+title: Challenges Section
--
-date: 01/08/14
--
-description:
+layout: post
+thumb: /img/posts/cam_grab.jpg
+---

 I've added a new section to the site.
 A challenges section.
-Which is planned to become full of… you guessed it.
-Challenges!
--
-title: New Challenges Section
--
-content:
-I've added a new section to the site.
-A challenges section.
-Which is planned to become full of… you guessed it. *Challenges!*
+Which is planned to become full of… you guessed it. *Challenges!*<!-- more -->

 ----